facebookresearch/nevergrad/docs/optimization.rst

 ----------------------------------------------
 There are two ways to inoculate information you already have about some points:

-- :code:`optimizer.sugggest(*args, **kwargs)`: after suggesting a point, the next :code:`ask` will be a point with the provided inputs.
+- :code:`optimizer.suggest(*args, **kwargs)`: after suggesting a point, the next :code:`ask` will be a point with the provided inputs.
 Make sure you call :code:`optimizer.suggest` the same way (= with the same arguments) that you would call your function to optimize.
 - :code:`candidate = optimizer.parametrization.spawn_child(new_value=your_value)`  which you can then use to :code:`tell` the optimizer with the corresponding loss.

 **Examples:**